 Do you need accounting software to submit an End of Period Statement?

 Yes.
 Those affected by MTD for ITSA will only be able to use HMRC-approved accounting software to submit an EOPS.

-At Xero, we’re currently working with accountants and bookkeepers to test our MTD for ITSA beta programme and ensure it meets your needs ahead of 2024.
-If you’re interested in joining Xero’s MTD for ITSA beta programme, please get in touch with your accountant.
+At Xero, we’re currently working with accountants and bookkeepers to test our MTD for ITSA beta programme and ensure it meets your needs ahead of 2026.
+If you’re interested in joining Xero’s MTD for ITSA beta programme, please get in touch with your accountant or bookkeeper.

 What happens if you don’t submit an EOPS?